 - The HPSG approach, integrating a structured meaning approach to focus, is built on the assumption that focus is realized by a constituent, i.e., focus projection involves contiguous material.
-(Note that this is not required of the background.) - The CCG approach is based on the assumption that the informational units correspond to syntactic constituents, i.e, they need to be contiguous. - Pulman (1997) discussed two types of problematic cases for this assumption: - I. informational units that constitute a discontinuous constituent - II. informational units that do not form "a constituent at any orthodox level of syntactic of semantic representation".
+(Note that this is not required of the background.) - The CCG approach is based on the assumption that the informational units correspond to syntactic constituents, i.e, they need to be contiguous. - There are two two types of problematic cases for this assumption (cf. Pulman 1997): - I. informational units that do not form a constituent under a traditional syntactic analysis, but are realized as a continuous sequence - II. informational units that are realized discontinuously